Tired of tourist crowds? We have the list of top remote beaches in Southeast Asia for you!

-If you are so tired of with the over-sparkle city lights, Koh Rong will be the ideal escape offering untouched beaches and a relaxed way of life.
+If you are so tired of the over-sparkle city lights, Koh Rong will be the ideal escape offering untouched beaches and a relaxed way of life.
 This is a cluster of beautiful islands, one of which is the second largest in Cambodia.
 They’re really quiet, with no cars, roads or traffic; ideal for those looking to pure natural beauty and laidback lifestyle.
-However, there’re a number of activities for its admirers, for examples: visiting local islands, meeting the villagers, going paddle boarding, taking exploratory dives, cooking with the local chefs or drinking wine in the overwater restaurants.
+However, there’re a number of activities for its admirers, for example: visiting local islands, meeting the villagers, going paddle boarding, taking exploratory dives, cooking with the local chefs or drinking wine in the overwater restaurants.

 Where is it?
 Islands off Cambodia’s south-west coast, 45 minutes off the coast of Sihanoukville by speedboat.